tkhamez/neucore/README.md

 # Neucore - Alliance Core Services

-An application for managing access for [EVE Online](https://www.eveonline.com/) players to external services of an alliance.
+A web application for [EVE Online](https://www.eveonline.com) communities to organise their members into groups, monitor them and provide access to external services.

 ## Table of Contents